libxml-raku/LibXML-raku/docs/Item.md

 </tbody>
 </table>

-By convention native classes in the LibXML module are not directly exposed, but have a containing class that holds the object in a `$.native` attribute and provides an API interface for it.
+By convention native classes in the LibXML module are not directly exposed, but have a containing class that holds the object in a `$.raw` attribute and provides an API interface for it.
 The `box` method is used to stantiate a containing object, of an appropriate class.
 The containing object will in-turn reference-count or copy the object to ensure that the underlying native object is not destroyed while it is still alive.

 For example to box xmlElem native object:

-    use LibXML::Native;
+    use LibXML::Raw;
     use LibXML::Node;
     use LibXML::Element;